ClusterHQ/volume-plugins-demo/README_UCP.md

 $ vagrant up
 ```

 After this completes, you will have two Flocker + Docker Nodes.
 Before you install UCP, lets get our Docker daemon ready for clustering.
+This will make sure vagrant boxes have unique ID for each Docker daemon.

 ```
 $ ./swarm/ready-docker-for-swarm.sh